-Description and content

-Coordination

-Unit 3 This unit explores bones, muscles, nerves and hormones and how they maintain the bod act in a coordinated manner.
+Description and content Coordination Unit 3 This unit explores bones, muscles, nerves and hormones and how they maintain the body to act in a coordinated manner.
+Unit 4 Infectious disease This unit explores the causes and spread of disease and how humans respond to invading pathogens.

-Infectious disease

-Unit 4 This unit explores the causes and spread of disease and how humans respond to invading pathogens.